 Why should you choose search-based analytics?

 BI is passé.
 Legacy dashboards take days or weeks to build, and are outdated and out of context immediately.
 Most importantly, they're backward- looking and answer only the questions you can think of.
 They're not scalable, not explorable, and don't help in testing different hypotheses or conducting business experiments.

 Search-based analytics changes this paradigm.
 To achieve true "data literacy," every decisionmaker and support staff in an organization needs to be equipped with data intelligence.
 Today, some advanced business units already have use cases for modern or augmented capabilities.
 But search-based analytics is the most basic requirement in order to remain agile and make informed decisions quickly.

 How MachEye offers the best of search-based analytics

 MachEye is the most advanced enterprise search technology that exists today.
 We provide intuitive search-based analytics that any business user from any department can easily start using from day one.
 No complex syntax or dependency on analysts to explore data or construct search queries.
 Simply use the search box to ask questions in natural language.

-MachEye delivers contextual answers and even intuits business context for queries with multiple interpretations, like "Sales in California."
+MachEye delivers contextual decision intelligence and even intuits business context for queries with multiple interpretations, like "Sales in California."
 California could indicate a city as well as a state - but MachEye is automatically equipped to handle ambiguity.
 With search suggestions, prompts, and ambiguity correction, MachEye helps refine searches to present the exact answer instantly in an interactive audio-visual experience.
 Get started today with a 15 day free trial!